JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_02/lab.md

 </p></details>
 ```

-Now you should be able to create a world and grow some grass!
+Now you should be able to create a world some grass in it that will soon be
+eaten by sheep:
 ```@repl load_ecosystem
 grass = Grass(5)
 world = World([grass])